aws-samples/lambda-refarch-fileprocessing/README.md

 ## Application Components

 ### Event Trigger

 Unlike batch processing, in this architecture we process each individual file as it arrives.
 To achive this we utilise [CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [CloudTrail](https://aws.amazon.com/cloudtrail/).
-We write a CloudWatch Events rule which checks for S3 PutObject API calls into our Source Bucket from CloudTrail.
-Everytime the PutObject API is called this creates a CloudTrail log which our rule translates into an event represented as a JSON object.
-In our rule we also define targets which our JSON event object is delivered to, which in this scenario is 4 seperate [SQS Queues](https://aws.amazon.com/sqs/) for 4 different worflows.
-Other target types include AWS Lambda Functions, Kinesis Data Streams, Simple Notification Service, Step Functions state machines, ECS tasks refer to [What is Amazon CloudWatch Events?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) for more information about eligible targets.
+A CloudWatch Events rule  checks for S3 PutObject API calls into our Source Bucket using CloudTrail data.
+CloudTrail records when PutObject API is called.
+Our rule translates this record into an event, represented as a JSON object.
+We also define targets in our rule and deliver our JSON event to 2 seperate [SQS Queues](https://aws.amazon.com/sqs/), representing 2 different worflows.
+Other target types include AWS Lambda Functions, Kinesis Data Streams, Simple Notification Service, Step Functions state machines, and ECS tasks.
+Refer to [What is Amazon CloudWatch Events?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) for more information about eligible targets.

-### Conversion WorkFlow
+### Conversion Workflow

-For this workflow the target of our JSON object decribing the S3 PutObject event is an SQS queue.
-Sending to SQS first rather than directly to Lambda allows for more control of Lambda invocations and better error handling.
+We target a SQS queue for this workflow.
+Sending the JSON event to SQS first rather than directly to Lambda allows for more control of Lambda invocations and better error handling.

-Lambda polls our queue and when messages are available it will send them to our function.
+The Lambda service polls our queue.
+When messages are available it will send them to our function.
 Lambda can automatically scale with the number of messages on the queue.
 Refer to [Using AWS Lambda with Amazon SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) for more details.

-If our Lambda fails to process the messages we can configure SQS to send to a dead-letter queue for inspection and reprocessing.
+If our Conversion Lambda function fails to process the messages, SQS sends the event to a dead-letter queue (DLQ) for inspection and reprocessing.
+A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the Conversion DLQ.

-Once the function has the message this is parsed.
-The JSON event object contains information such as the S3 bucket and object key and object size.

-Our function business logic uses this information to retrieve the file from S3 using the [Python AWS SDK (boto3)](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?id=docs_gateway) and store it in a temporary location within the function environment.
+Our function business logic uses this information to retrieve the file from S3 using the [Python AWS SDK (boto3)](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?id=docs_gateway) and store it in a temporary location within the function execution environment.
 The path of the file is then passed to a python function which reads the file contents and converts it to HTML using the Python [Markdown Library](https://pypi.org/project/Markdown/).
 We then generate the filename for the new HTML file and write it to our temporary location.
 Finally we upload the new html file to the HTML Bucket.

 ### Sentiment Analysis Workflow

-Here we are using our AI/ML service [Amazon Comprehend](https://aws.amazon.com/comprehend/) which is a machine learning powered service that makes it easy to find insights and relationships in text.
-We can use the Sentiment Analysis API in order to understand if the questions the interviewer asked had positive or negative responses.
+We are using AWS' AI/ML service [Amazon Comprehend](https://aws.amazon.com/comprehend/) which is a machine learning powered service that makes it easy to find insights and relationships in text.
+We use the Sentiment Analysis API to understand whether interview responses are positive or negative.

-This workflow uses the same SQS to Lambda Function pattern as the coversion workflow.
-Here our business logic downloads the file and extracts the content of the file and sends it to the Comprehend Sentiment Analysis API.
-This returns a Sentiment and a confidence Score which Describes the level of confidence that Amazon Comprehend has in the accuracy of its detection of sentiments.
+The Sentiment workflow uses the same SQS-to-Lambda Function pattern as the Coversion workflow.
+Our function downloads the interview file, extracts the content, and sends it to the Comprehend Sentiment Analysis API.
+This returns a Sentiment and a confidence score which describes the level of confidence that Amazon Comprehend has in the accuracy of its detection of sentiments.

 Once we have our sentiment we persist the result to our [DynamoDB](https://aws.amazon.com/dynamodb/) table.

-### Search Indexing Workflow
-TODO

-### Replay Workflow

-TODO
+If our Sentiment Lambda function fails to process the messages, SQS sends the event to a dead-letter queue (DLQ) for inspection and reprocessing.
+A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the Sentiment DLQ.

 ## Running the Example